Shubham9548/Diwali-Sales-Data-Analysis/README.md

 - `Category` – Product category purchased.
 - `Sub-Category` – Sub-category of the product.
 - `Amount` – Total purchase amount.
+- `State` – State from which the customer purchased.
+- `Marital_Status` – Marital status of the customer.

 ## 🛠 Technologies Used